 Once the moulding is complete we then offer in-house 3 or 5-axis CNC trimming or laser cutting as well as robotic automated welding if the product requires additional rigidity or multiple components to be attached together.

-There are many uses for thermoformed products ranging from packaging, retail and point of sale, signage, automotive and RV/caravan industries to list a few.
+There are many uses for thermoformed products ranging from packaging, retail and point of sale, signage, automotive, and RV/caravan industries to list a few.

-Thermoforming material sizing can also be optimized through our local and international sheet supplier to reduce wastage which translates to overall unit price savings.
+Thermoforming material sizing can also be optimized through our local and international sheet suppliers to reduce wastage which translates to overall unit price savings.
 There is such a huge range of colours and material finishes currently available in today’s market not to mention that we offer an in-house painting department which allows products to be completely customised.
 We also work closely with specific digital printers to produce life-like images which can be pre-distortion printed onto the sheet and then formed into the final product creating truly unique products.

 Like all processes thermoforming does have some limitations to the type of shapes that can be created.
 Another disadvantage is that the process does then require trimming after moulding which adds an additional process to the parts.
 Despite the disadvantages, thermoforming technology has increased significantly in the years with the implementation of laser and 3 and 5-axis CNC machinery, robots, and automation meaning that some of these disadvantages are now less of an issue.
 Trimmed material that would otherwise have been discarded is now recycled and brought back to life once again in the form of re-grain material.
 This means that the cost of offcut is reduced thanks to the fact that the material will not be wasted entirely.